Johnson County Soil Health Program renewed for a second year, beginning July 1, 2023

-Homeowners of unincorporated Johnson County as well as the communities of Hills, Lone Tree, Oxford, Shueyville, Solon, Swisher, and University Heights are eligible to participate in the new Soil Health Program.
-This program provides participants 50% reimbursement (up to $2000 maximum) for completing soil quality restoration on their lawns.
-Soil quality restoration uses aeration and compost to create a healthy green lawn without the use of chemicals.
+Homeowners in unincorporated Johnson County as well as the communities of Hills, Lone Tree, Oxford, Shueyville, Solon, Swisher, University Heights and addresses in incorporated West Branch within Johnson County are eligible to participate.
+The program provides participants 50% reimbursement (up to $2,000 maximum) for completing soil quality restoration (aeration and compost) to create a healthy green lawn without the use of chemicals.

 Johnson County Soil Health Program

 The Planning, Development and Sustainability Department maintains a planning process that reflects the evolving needs of the county and assists residents in ensuring their plans meet ordinance requirements.
 Below the service description, you can find timely links to news items.

 - Guide development of rural (unincorporated) areas of the county